srira-amirishetty/amrutham-assignment/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Register & Login **: User can register as user or Doctor, JWT authentication and authorization implemented.
+👉 **Register&Login**: User can register as user or Doctor, JWT authentication and authorization implemented.

 👉 **Appointment Calendar**: Appointment can be booked by selecting date in calendar and time slot then OTP verification through email.